LEMON POP TARTS

 HOMEMADE: Make this easy lemon curd recipe.

-- STEP 1: Add flour and granulated sugar to the bowl of a food processor.
-(If no food processor: see “Recipe FAQ” section for instructions.)
+1. Add flour and granulated sugar to the bowl of a food processor.
 Pulse briefly to combine.
 Add chopped pieces of butter to the bowl.

 RECIPE PREP: Preheat oven to 350°F (177°C).
 Lightly flour a large board and a rolling pin.
 Line 2 large baking trays with parchment paper.
 Find a ruler.
 Pull out a long, sharp kitchen knife.

-- STEP 4: Brush the top of each hand pie with egg wash.
-Bake 20 to 25 minutes (rotating the pan halfway through baking), or until the pop tarts are golden blonde.
+4. Brush the top of the pastries with egg wash.
+Bake 20 to 25 minutes (rotating the pan halfway through baking), or until pop tarts are golden.
 Cool completely before frosting.

 These are the most commonly-asked questions when making lemon pop tarts and the most helpful answers for recipe success.